 Advancing Public Interests in International and European Law

-The research strand on Advancing Public Interests in International and European law aims to critically examine how International and European law may further the protection of public interests in a globalising (and privatising) world.
-Research within this strand will engage with a large set of questions centred on the potential synergies and trade-offs between different public interests and private interests.
-The case studies envisaged cover both transnational public and private regulation: the protection of the environment and the fight against climate change; the development of corporate social responsibility and the use of private standards to further the public interest; and the operation and legitimacy of the lex sportiva (or transnational sports regulations).
+The research strand Advancing Public Interests in International and European Law examines how International and European law may further the protection of public interests in a globalising (and privatising) world.
+Research engages with questions centred on the potential synergies and trade-offs between different public interests and private interests.
+The case studies cover both transnational public and private regulation: the protection of the environment and the fight against climate change; the development of corporate social responsibility and the use of private standards to further the public interest; and the operation and legitimacy of the lex sportiva (or transnational sports regulations).

 Doing Business Right

 The 'Doing Business Right' project focuses on investigating the role of law in securing the public interest in the context of transnational economic activities.
 The Doing Business Right Blog offers an academic platform for scholars and practitioners interested in questions related to Doing Business Right.
 More information about the project can be found here.

 The 'Global Europe' project explores the European Union's identity as a global actor, the global effects of EU law as well as the external and internal challenges that may affect the Union's aspirations as a global actor and the reach of its regulatory power outside its territory.
 More information about the project can be found here.